Trump’s Scorecard on Israel and Jews

-A top Trump advisor wears a Nazi medal.
+A top Trump advisor wore a Nazi medal.
 I really thought/hoped this was a hoax, but it’s real.
-Deputy Assistant to the President Sebastian Gorka, who was fired from the FBI for antiMuslim diatribes, defended Trump’s omission of Jews from his Holocaust Remembrance statement and wears a Nazi medal.
+Deputy Assistant to the President Sebastian Gorka, who was fired from the FBI for antiMuslim diatribes, and finally left the White House on August 25.
 Gorka called criticism of Trump’s omission of Jews from his Holocaust Remembrance statement “asinine.”
 The Forward reported that Gorka “has in the past chosen to work with openly racist and anti-Semitic groups and public figures.”

 Rep. Jerry Nadler (D-NY) demanded that Trump provide Gorka’s immigration application to the House Judiciary Committee.
 Democratic (because the GOP has been silent on Gorka) Senators Dick Durbin (IL), Ben Cardin (MD), and Richard Blumenthal (CT) noted in their letter that

 this Administration purports to have a special interest in ensuring that those with extremist views do not exploit our immigration laws…

 We are particularly troubled by Dr. Gorka’s reported affiliation with an anti-Semitic organization because of the White House’s own checkered record on religious discrimination.
 For the first time in decades, the White House’s statement on Holocaust Remembrance Day failed to mention the Jewish victims, an omission which Dr. Gorka publicly defended.